Decision Date: 4th September 2019

 Points for the public, councils and advocates:

-- This is one of those ombudsman’s reports which make it clear that the LGSCO’s organisation has become the rational remedy to which to resort, if one’s council has been caught acting in disregard of the legal framework, whether inadvertently or cynically, and deliberately.
+- This is one of those powerful ombudsman’s reports which make it clear that the LGSCO’s organisation has become the rational remedy to which to resort, if one’s council has been caught acting in disregard of the legal framework, whether inadvertently or cynically, and deliberately.
+That is especially true if one has more than £8K or a house, because one will not qualify for Legal Help, even if one could find a law firm who would take on one’s case.

 - A council is legally obliged to meet professionally identified eligible unmet NEEDS.
 It is the decision maker, subject to judicial review on public law grounds, as to how the needs should be met, and the council is legally allowed to take its own financial straits into consideration, and the cost of comparable methods of meeting needs, as long as they are all defensibly adequate and suitable in the first place.

-- If a person’s needs can be seen as ‘health’ needs, primary / CHC or otherwise, ie if the local authority and the NHS have the wit to provide split packages of health and social care inputs, even if these are commissioned by the local authority as agent, or as delegate, for the NHS, then keeping people at home for a rate that is not inequitable if one looks at the spreadsheet for each organisation’s finance officers, is possible.
+- If a person’s needs can be seen as ‘health’ needs, primary / CHC or otherwise, ie if the local authority and the NHS have the wit to provide split packages of health and social care inputs, even if these are commissioned by the local authority as agent, or as delegate, for the NHS, then keeping people at home for a rate that is not obviously inequitable or over-generous if one looks at the spreadsheet for each organisation’s finances and spend, is possible.

 - The Care Act guidance makes it clear that just because a need could or even ‘should’ be met by another organisation, it’s not acceptable to just assume that it will be or to send the client him or herself off to make that happen.
 There is the duty of co-operation under the Care Act – a mutual and reciprocal duty in a specific situation to require another partner agency to do something or else explain why NOT, in writing – a really effective fillip to good administration and joint working but only if public officers will actually use that duty (section 7 of the Care Act, please note).